branjbar/analytical-network-models/README.md

 ## List of Modules

 ### hierarchical_nets
-This implements the hierarchical network model proposed by B. Ranjbar-Sahraei et al. in "on the Skewed Degree Distribution of Hierarchical Networks", ASONAM 2015.
+This implements the hierarchical network model proposed by B. Ranjbar-Sahraei et al. in "On the Skewed Degree Distribution of Hierarchical Networks", ASONAM 2015.

 ## Instructions to use